 From the expert point of view, the Institute concentrates on the analysis of social relationships from the local and global perspective with a focus on the Slovak and Central European context.
-The fields of scientific interest include research on cultural traditions and ways of life, as well as social, cultural and material aspects of the economic and political transition after 1989 in rural and urban environments.
+The fields of scientific interest include research on cultural traditions and ways of life, as well as social, cultural, and material aspects of the economic and political transition after 1989 in rural and urban environments.
 Special emphasis is placed on phenomena of collective identities, memory, ethnicity, religion, minorities and migration, and cultural heritage.
-Our research projects apply current global theoretical and methodological trends and approaches.
+Our research projects follow current global theoretical and methodological trends and approaches.

 The institute has long focused on problem-oriented research responding to current regional and global social topics and issues.
-International co-operation involves projects on socio-economic transition and structural social changes: current challenges and problems of families at the different stages of the life-cycle of their members, population ageing, poverty, inclusion of minorities, conspiracy theories, the Holocaust, religions in Slovakia in the late modern period, etc.
+International co-operation involves projects on socio-economic transition and structural social changes: current challenges and problems of families at the different stages of the life-cycle of their members, population ageing, poverty, inclusion of minorities, conspiracy theories, the Holocaust, religions in Slovakia in the late modernity period, etc.

-The Institute of Ethnology and Social Anthropology SAS is an external educational institution that conducts doctoral study programmes in the field of “World cultures and religions” and “Social anthropology”.
+The Institute of Ethnology and Social Anthropology SAS is an external educational institution that conducts doctoral study programmes in the field of “World Cultures and Religions” and “Social Anthropology”.
 The Institute of Ethnology SAS develops active co-operation with various external public administration and third-sector institutions and organisations.
-It is involved in applied projects focusing on the evaluation of local and state policies and the seeking of new creative solutions, civil society development and the integration of excluded social groups.
+It is involved in applied projects focusing on the evaluation of local and state policies and the seeking of new creative solutions, civil society development, and the integration of excluded social groups.